-Textbook costs from publishers have been increasing at a substantial rate over the last several years.
-As a result, the college has instituted a book rental program to provide quality textbooks at the best price available.
-Book rental fees are included with tuition and fees.
+The college has instituted a book rental program to provide quality textbooks at the best price available.
 The fee is currently \$10/credit hour.
 Books are checked out in the student's name and must be returned at the end of each quarter by the advertised due date to avoid late charges.
 If a book is not returned or is in damaged and/or unusable condition, a replacement cost will be charged.

-Check with your campus bookstore for additional details on the book rental program.
-Some classes require additional books and/or manuals which are not part of the textbook rental program.
+Some classes require additional books and/or manuals which are not part of the textbook program.